Your toddler not listening? Here are 12 tested and effective tips for your stubborn little ones.

 Then when I ask her to do something and she doesn’t listen the first time, I point out to her that I did this for her, I listened to her and she should also listen to me.
 I know, I sound evil and manipulative but hey as I see it, it’s a win-win situation.

 Get a book

 Now it’s so much easier to tell her to not only brush but to brush her teeth properly.
-Of course, she can’t brush properly for a full 2 minute yet, so I’m always there assisting her, telling her about Sugarbug Doug and somehow, it works.
+Of course, she can’t brush properly for a full 2 minutes yet, so I’m always there assisting her, telling her about Sugarbug Doug, and somehow, it works.
 She lets me brush her teeth properly.

 At those times, I pay attention to what she really needs at that moment and not what I want her to do at that moment.

 If she seems to be whining and is about to have a tantrum, my mind will immediately think of the last time she ate, is it time for her nap or what she was doing before, did she get overstimulated or overtired from that activity.

 At that point, I know no parenting hack or method can make my toddler listen to me.

 So I just roll with what she’s feeling and acknowledge it.
 I describe what she’s doing and I try to tell her what might be feeling.
 Somehow, that seems to shorten her tantrum.

 Also, I try to manage my expectations about everything.
 For example, if my toddler is having a bad day and we’re both running late for school and work, then fine, we’re both late and that’s it.